sherweb/ngx-materialize/README.md

 ### Alternative
 As an alternative, you can import `MaterializeModule` to make all component availables.
-This module is **depracated** and it will be removed in a near futur.
+This module is **depracated** and it will be removed in a near future.

  ```diff
   import { CommonModule } from '@angular/common';